sdondley/Mac-Applications-List/README.md

 This module provides a single function, `apps`, which takes an optional array as an argument.
 The function is automatically exported.

-This function searches for apps contained in the `/System/Applications` and `/Applications` folders as well as any subfolders within any of the paths passed to the function.
+This function searches for apps in the `/System/Applications`, `/Applications`, `~/Applications` directories and their subdirectories as well as the the directories and subdirectories of the directory paths passed to the function.

-The optional array argument to the `apps` functions should be a list of string representing paths to additional directories that will be searched for applications.
+The optional array argument to the `apps` functions should be an array of strings representing paths to additional directories that will be searched for applications.

 ## Functions